 2. Unique and Hard-to-Replace Materials

-Older buildings were often constructed with materials that aren’t standard in today’s market — think plaster walls, heavy timber beams, slate roofing, or detailed stone masonry.
+Older buildings were often constructed with materials that aren’t standard in today’s market, such as plaster walls, heavy timber beams, slate roofing, or detailed stone masonry.
 These materials were built to last but are now expensive to source or may require custom fabrication.
-Even something as simple as matching historic windows or trim can significantly increase the cost of repairs, which is why replacement cost insurance is higher.
+Even something as simple as matching historic windows or trim can significantly increase repair costs, which is why replacement cost insurance is higher.

 3. Specialized Labour and Craftsmanship